Posts may contain affiliate links. Read our full disclosure policy here.

 Benefits of Pink Himalayan SaltI always use Pink Himalayan Salt in all of my recipes.
 It adds a better flavor, contains 84 beneficial minerals, and has less sodium than regular table salt.
 Since I started using Pink Himalayan salt several years ago, I could never go back to using regular table salt.
 You'll taste the difference.

-Using avocado oil instead of olive oilWhen I cook, I often use avocado oil instead of olive oil for sauteing because it has a much higher heat tolerance than olive oil.
-I primarily use olive oil when it is added for flavor rather than for sauteing or searing.
+Benefits of using avocado oil instead of olive oilWhen I cook, I often use avocado oil instead of olive oil for sauteing because it has a much higher heat tolerance than olive oil.
+I primarily use olive oil when it is added for flavor such as a dressing, rather than for sauteing or searing.